Python 3.6 Read File Lines With While Loop

 Here is a simple case of the pass keyword:

-names = ["Beak Gates", "Billie Eilish", "Mark Zuckerberg", "Hussain"] for proper noun in names: if proper noun == "Marking Zuckerberg": print("Just passing by...") pass # Move on with this iteration print(name) print("Out of the loop")
+names = ["Beak Gates", "Billie Eilish", "Mark Zuckerberg", "Hussain"] for proper noun in names: if proper noun == "Marking Zuckerberg": print("Just passing by...") pass # Move on with this iteration print(name) print("Out of the loop") This will be the output:

 4. The else clause